 TEACH - Targeting Educational Advancement for Children

-TEACH is the newest ACT program.
-The US TEACH Team and the Board of Governors in Uganda (school board) was formed to begin the administration of Muko High School.
-A flurry of activity began in December, 2017 - hiring a Headmaster, a Deputy Headmaster, a Director of Studies, and a Bursar (treasurer); reorganizing ACT staff to provide supervision and assistance with managing incoming grants and gifts; making physical renovations to the school; and, of course, planning academic innovations.
+In 2017, the Diocese of Kigezi asked ACT to partner in the administration of Muko High School.
+ACT agreed to the partnership and The U.S. TEACH Team and the Board of Governors in Uganda (school board) was formed to begin the administration of Muko High School.
+A flurry of activity began in December, 2017 - hiring a Headmaster, a Deputy Headmaster, a Director of Studies, and a Bursar (Treasurer); reorganizing ACT staff to provide supervision and assistance with managing incoming grants and gifts; making significant physical renovations to the school; and, of course, planning academic innovations.
 Classes began in February, 2018.

 Many changes have been made to the campus to improve the learning and for safety of the students.
 Pictured above is the water system, designed and installed by a Kenyan company to provide safe drinking water throughout the year - even in drought.
 Midland Rotary contributed to this project.
 The concrete floors throughout the campus have been redone and a ledge outside the buildings provided.
 New shutters, new individual desks (instead of 3-4 students at one), classrooms and dormitories and the entire outside of the school newly painted.
 Soon, new roofing will be installed paid for by the Old Boys/Old Girls (alumni) organization of the school.
 The PTA has re-energized in their support of the school.